 Let’s just get to it.
 The number one worst song of 1966 is Ballad Of The Green Berets.

 This really shouldn’t be a surprise to anyone.
 There was no way anything else was going to top this list.
 Ladies and gentlemen, the number one song of 1966.
 Ballad Of The Green Berets is a song written and performed by SSgt.
 Barry Sadler and it’s all about the Green Berets, a military task force that Sadler was a part of.
 This song is incredibly weak all around.
 There’s some weak ass folk music along with military drums to stroke the patriotic wang.
 Barry Sadler is a weak ass singer delivering his monotoned performance with the same enthusiasm as watching paint dry.
 Hell, even the backing vocals don’t sound interested in what they’re singing about.
 And… okay, I’m going into a potential hot-button topic for this one, so bear with me.
 This isn’t just a low-rate campfire song, this is war propaganda.
 And the timing of its release couldn’t be worse.
 It was the middle of the Vietnam War, which was a very unpopular conflict among Americans and further divided the country culturally.
 The fact that this song not only became a number one hit, but became the biggest song of the year during that time when the counterculture was growing and that same counterculture are against war did not help matters.
 It portrays a romanticized view of the military in contrast to reality where the media showed what was really going on and soldiers are coming back home either maimed or dead and many massive protests broke out throughout the country.
 We got into a pointless war with no clear strategy or end game besides destroy communism where we got our asses handed to us by a militia of farmers who knew the land better than us.
 Vietnam will forever be one of the U.S.’s many low points through history and our current occupation in the Middle East is also there.
-And that’s why this song is at the top of this list because aside from being boring, it’s a blatant advertisement for the military, intentional or not.
+And that’s why this song is at the top of this list because aside from being boring, it’s a blatant advertisement for the military-industrial complex, intentional or not.
 Pardon the long rant, but it had to be said.
 Congratulations to Ballad Of The Green Berets for being the worst song of 1966.

 So those were the worst songs of 1966.
 In two weeks, BACK TO THE 60s continues with the Worst Songs of 1967.